pimutils/khal/README.rst

  ikhal

-opens and interactive calendar browser, showing all events on the selected day
+opens an interactive calendar browser, showing all events on the selected day

 **quick event adding**